- 85 contact hours – eleven days

 The MamaSpace Yoga method is designed to enhance mobility – especially in the structures that support and surround the uterus.
 Babies need room to grow and move during gestation.
 When babies have optimal mobility they are less likely to develop conditions like torticollis (and the resultant positional plagiocephaly), hip dysplasia and scoliosis.
 They are less likely to lodge in the maternal pelvis in a less than ideal birth position such as occiput posterior, military or asynclitic.
 This means that they are more inclined to be born normally – without surgery, forceps or vacuum extractors.
 Their labors have a better chance of beginning on time and progressing efficiently.

 The effects of seated occupations, driving, television and internet use conspire to adversely affect birth outcomes.
 More needs to be done to combat this – ideally every day.
 Since 2015, I have been developing a system of prenatal yoga with specific mobility goals that pregnant people can do either in classes or on their own.
 I’m eager to share it with other yoga teachers who can use these principles to further help their pregnant students.

 Students must have completed or be currently enrolled in at least a 200-hour yoga teaching program.
 Students may also register if they have instructor approval.
 Ask me.

-In this 10-day day training we review pregnancy anatomy and physiology.
-We will explore pregnancy complications and yoga contraindications.
-We will practice what we preach (yoga).
-We will practice teaching prenatal yoga with each other and with pregnant people from the community.
-Students will also observe MamaSpace group prenatal yoga classes.
+In this 11-day training we review pregnancy anatomy and physiology.
+We explore pregnancy complications and yoga contraindications.
+We practice what we preach (yoga).
+We practice teaching prenatal yoga with each other and with pregnant people from the community.
+Students also observe MamaSpace group prenatal yoga classes.
 In order to maximize learning success, class enrollment is limited to 12 students.

-By the end of this 10-day training you should be able to:
+By the end of this 11-day training you should be able to:

 - Create and confidently teach prenatal yoga class sequences using the MamaSpace method.